Medicare is health insurance offered through the Federal Government. It is available when:

 If you have any questions, please call Customer Service at 1-800-329-2792, TTY: 711.

 8 a.m. to 8 p.m., 7 days a week

 February 15 - September 30

 8 a.m. to 8 p.m., Monday-Friday

 During non-business hours, your call will be answered by our automated phone system.
 A Customer Service Representative will return your call on the next business day.

 You may also chat online with a representative in a secure online chat room.

-When you turn 65, you’ll be eligible for Medicare, and you’ll need to make some important decisions about how you receive your health care.
+When you turn 65, you are eligible for Medicare, and you will need to make some important decisions about how you receive your health care.
 Beginning three months before your 65th birthday, you will be eligible to enroll in Medicare.
 Your eligibility will last for seven months - including the three months before your birthday month, your birthday month, and the three months after.
 Before or during those seven months, you will need to decide:

 - Original Medicare alone

 - A Medicare Advantage Plan, like Senior Blue HMO or Forever Blue Medicare PPO.